tyler-smith/bitcoin-abc/doc/rapidcheck.md

     Example: `ninja check-bitcoin-key_properties`

 That's it!
-You are now running property-based tests in Bitcoin ABC.
+You are now running property-based tests in Bitcoin Cash.